Interactive Strength Inc. d/b/ - GuruFocus.com

 Forward Looking Statements:

 This press release contains forward-looking statements.
 Forward-looking statements include all statements that are not historical facts.
 The words “believe,” “may,” “will,” “estimate,” “continue,” “anticipate,” “intend,” “expect” and similar expressions are intended to identify forward-looking statements.
-These forward-looking statements include any statements regarding the commencement of trading of FORME’s common stock on The Nasdaq Global Market and the closing of the offering.
+These forward-looking statements include any statements regarding the trading of FORME’s common stock on The Nasdaq Global Market.
 These forward-looking statements are subject to a number of risks, uncertainties and assumptions, including those described under “Risk Factors” in FORME’s registration statement relating to the offering.
 Except as required by law, FORME has no obligation to update any of these forward-looking statements to conform these statements to actual results or revised expectations.

 Contacts: